tktkq9/falcor_memo/RemderPassプロジェクト集.md

 [Interpolation Modifiers Introduced in Shader Model 4](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-struct#interpolation-modifiers-introduced-in-shader-model-4)
 Vertex shader outputs that are used for pixel shader inputs are linearly interpolated to get per-pixel values during rasterization.
 To set the method of interpolation, use any of the following values, which are supported in [shader model 4](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-sm4) or later.
 The modifier is ignored on any vertex shader output that is not used as a pixel shader input.

 mEnableSuperSamplingによるINTERPOLATION_MODE sampleは、ピクセルシェーダーに値を渡すときpixel中心補間（linear）ではなくサンプルポイント補間での値となる

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNDQ5ODk0NywxMTYwMjExMTkzLDE4Mj
+eyJoaXN0b3J5IjpbLTEwNzQzNTcyMTUsMTE2MDIxMTE5MywxOD
-gxNzA1MzEsMTgzNjI4MjYzMywxOTE4MTM1MjAxLC03NjM1Nzgy
+I4MTcwNTMxLDE4MzYyODI2MzMsMTkxODEzNTIwMSwtNzYzNTc4
-OTksLTIxMjg3NDkyODQsNDE1NzA5NTEwLDEzNDA2NzA1OTAsLT
+Mjk5LC0yMTI4NzQ5Mjg0LDQxNTcwOTUxMCwxMzQwNjcwNTkwLC
-E5MTI2MTIxNTYsMjAwMjI4NDk2NCwxMzk0NTUxNzkzLC04MzU3
+0xOTEyNjEyMTU2LDIwMDIyODQ5NjQsMTM5NDU1MTc5MywtODM1
-Njc5NzksMzc0ODYyOTY4LDcyNDc1MzkwMCwxNTMwNzI4MTI1LC
+NzY3OTc5LDM3NDg2Mjk2OCw3MjQ3NTM5MDAsMTUzMDcyODEyNS
-0xNDYzMDMyNDY1LC00NDA5MTM4MzEsNzc1Njk3MjE2LDE0ODQy
+wtMTQ2MzAzMjQ2NSwtNDQwOTEzODMxLDc3NTY5NzIxNiwxNDg0
-NTkwNzhdfQ==
+MjU5MDc4XX0=
 -->